sallam-dev/ci-cd/README.md

 ```bash
 npm run build
 ```
 The npm scripts tested to be working on Linux.
-If you have issues running the commands on other operating systems please report it.
+If you're using Windows 10, please consider using Windows Bash.

 ## Google Cloud Build
 The CI used is Google Cloud Build and it is configured in `cloudbuild.yaml`